HX-MLuquez/HX-mluquez/Readme.md

   <img src="https://user-images.githubusercontent.com/80530309/149434382-85e45f80-e8b2-4c23-a9ab-51d9ce046b70.gif"/>

 I'm a software developer who is passionate about creating technology to elevate people and help new developers to find the right path.
-Some technologies I enjoy working with include Javascript, ReactJS, React-Native, and Redux.
+Some technologies I enjoy working with include Javascript, React, Redux, Node JS, Express, Sequelize and Postgres

- 🔭 I'm a developer INSTRUCTOR [@BootcampHenry](https://www.soyhenry.com/) in Mendoza, Argentina 🔍 I have proyects apps:
+SQL, intermediate knowledge in: Python and PHP; and a basic knowledge of: GO, React Native, MySQL and MongoDB.
+I am passionate about AI and the analysis of complex data structures.
+Am committed, I am passionate about programming and I have created complex codes, I developed a small redux-like library, found on npm as "maurox-store".

- Dogs app E-Commerce Museum
+ 🔭 I'm a developer INSTRUCTOR [@BootcampHenry](https://www.soyhenry.com/) in Mendoza, Argentina

- 💬 Ask me about **JavaScript ReactJs Redux NodeJs Postgres SQL**
+ 💬 Ask me about **JavaScript ReactJS Redux NodeJS Postgres SQL Sequelize**

   ![](./henry.svg)